dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 - `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: This method creates a `CaptureVisionRouter` object `router` which controls the entire process in three steps:
   - **Retrieve Images from the Image Source**
-    - `router` connects to the image source through the [`Image Source Adapter`](https://www.dynamsoft.com/capture-vision/docs/core/architecture/input.html#image-source-adapter?lang=js) interface with the method `setInput()`
+    - `router` connects to the image source through the [`Image Source Adapter`](https://www.dynamsoft.com/capture-vision/docs/core/architecture/input.html#image-source-adapter?lang=js) interface with the method `setInput()`.
       ```js
       router.setInput(cameraEnhancer)
       ```
     > The image source in our case is a CameraEnhancer object created with `Dynamsoft.DCE.CameraEnhancer.createInstance(view)`
   - **Coordinate Image-Processing Tasks**
-    - The coordination happens behand the scenes.
-The code shows how it initiates the process by specifying a preset template "ReadSingleBarcode" with the method `startCapturing()`
+    - The coordination happens behind the scenes. `router` starts the process by specifying a preset template "ReadSingleBarcode" with the method `startCapturing()`.
       ```js
       router.startCapturing("ReadSingleBarcode")
       ```
   - **Dispatch Results to Listening Objects**
-    - The processing results are returned through the [`CapturedResultReceiver`](https://www.dynamsoft.com/capture-vision/docs/core/architecture/output.html#captured-result-receiver?lang=js) interface with the method `addResultReceiver()`
+    - The processing results are returned through the [`CapturedResultReceiver`](https://www.dynamsoft.com/capture-vision/docs/core/architecture/output.html#captured-result-receiver?lang=js) interface.
+The `CapturedResultReceiver` object `resultReceiver` is registered to `router` via the method `addResultReceiver()`.
       ```js
       router.addResultReceiver(resultReceiver);
       ```